 - Funding CAPRISA provides stipends for trainees.
-Interested students should contact Global Health Programs at Penn.
+Interested students should contact The Center for Global Health at Penn.

 Teule Hospital is an Anglican Church Hospital, designated by the government as the District Hospital for Muheza district.
 Muheza is a small district town in northeastern Tanzania, 40 kms inland from the port of Tanga and about 100 kms south of the Kenyan border.
 It lies at the foot of the East Usambara mountains on the edge of the coastal plain.
 The climate is HOT and STICKY, especially between December and March.
 Long rains usually come between March and May and short ones in October and November but yearly variations are ever present.
 From June to September it can get a bit cool – one may even need a sweater, but not often.
 About 60% of the population are Muslims and 40% Christian.
 The hospital functions in English (notes written in English) and all qualified staff can speak it, although most communication is in Kiswahili, the main language in the country.
 Very few patients speak English; most speak at least one of many local languages, in addition to Kiswahili.
 Muheza lies on the main tar road from Dar es Salaam to Tanga and therefore enjoys a reasonable bus service which takes 4-5 hours.
 You can also arrive by bus from Moshi / Arusha (6-7 hours) or by plane from Dar / Zanzibar to Tanga.